-- J Avoid quick changes.
-If you have to slow down or turn, signal early, and reduce speed very gradually. - J Increase your following distance.
-Opening up room in front of you will help you to avoid having to make sudden speed or direction changes.
-It also makes it easier for the tailgater to get around you. - J Don't speed up.
-It's safer to be tailgated at a low speed than a high speed. - J Avoid tricks.
+- Avoid quick changes.
+If you have to slow down or turn, signal early, and reduce speed very gradually. - Increase your following distance.
+Opening up room In front of you will help you to avoid having to make sudden speed or direction changes.
+It also makes it easier for the tailgates to set around you. - Don't speed up.
+It is safer to be tailgated at a low speed than a high speed. - Avoid tricks.
 Don't turn on your taillights or flash your brake lights.
-Follow the suggestions above.
+Follow the suggestions above. - Commercial vehicles are often wide and take up most of a lane.
+Safe drivers will manage what little space they have.
+You can do this by keeping your vehicle centered in your lane, and avoid driving alongside others.

-^J Space to the Sides
+· Space to the Sides